itsSynn/grimarillion-lightweight-mod-patch/README.md

 ## Setup

+1. Download this repository.
-Run `merge.bat` and follow the prompts.
+2. Run `merge.bat` and follow the prompts.

 ## Credits